July 11, 2018

-Over a quarter of the population experience neck pain at some time each year.
-Over half of these resolve on their own, however a large proportion do require treatment to aid recovery, particularly those that frustratingly persist or that recur time and again.
+Over a quarter of the population experiences neck pain at some time each year.
+Over half of these resolve on their own, however, a large proportion do require treatment to aid recovery, particularly those that frustratingly persist or that recur time and again.

-Neck pain can be short-term (acute), or a long-term (chronic) problem and can be the result of a number of factors – with a singular origin, or from weaknesses in numerous minor areas that add up to cause your symptoms.
-These can manifest in sudden pain, or a gradual onset of symptoms that may at first remain unnoticed, but build to cause discomfort.
+Neck pain can be a short-term (acute), or a long-term (chronic) problem and can be the result of several factors – with a singular origin, or from weaknesses in numerous minor areas that add up to cause your symptoms.
+These can manifest in sudden pain, or gradual onset of symptoms that may at first remain unnoticed but build to cause discomfort.

 Pain or discomfort is not solely isolated to the neck but can also include: